 - And so forth…

 You may have more than 10 dreams.
 I have 12 big ones.
 Note: There are big dreams I do not have on my list because I don’t feel like they need to be written down.
 They’re going to get done anyway.
 For example, I don’t need to write down “I have read 1,000 books in the past 10 years,” because that’s going to happen on its own.
-The dreams I’m focused on are those I believe will not happen unless I give them some super focus.
+I’m reading all the time and you couldn’t stop me if you tried.
+The dreams I’m focused on are those I believe will not happen unless I focus on them.

 Step #3–List your top 10 dreams